Tag: Relationship Advice

 • Have lost your will to keep going

-• Everything (even your job) feels pointless
+• Feel everything (even your job) is pointless

-Chapter 9 provides a link to get a FREE copy of my “healing loneliness” meditations along with videos and digital resources.
+Chapter 9 provides a link to get a FREE copy of my “healing loneliness” meditations, along with videos and digital resources.

 Healing a broken heart after your wife walks away can be hindered if we keep holding onto the pain.